josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

 ### Automatic property calculation with wildcards

-Sometimes you don't know the value of a dimensional style property until runtime.
+Sometimes you do not know the value of a dimensional style property until runtime.
 For example, elements often have widths and heights that depend on their content or the screen size.
 These properties are often challenging to animate using CSS.